aglushkov/serega/README.md

 UserSerializer.as_json([user]) # => [{"username":"serega"}]
 ```

-If you always serialize same attributes it will make sense to save instance
+If serialized fields are constant, then it's a good idea to initiate the serializer and reuse it.
-of serializer and reuse this instance, it will be a bit faster (fields will be
-prepared only once).
+It will be a bit faster (the serialization plan will be prepared only once).

 ```ruby
 # Example with all fields